hashkat/hashkat/docs/input.md

   true
 ```

-If *true*, the length of simulated time (in minutes), the number of agents, follows, tweets, retweets, cummulative rate function **R**, and the real time that has elapsed will be displayed on the screen throughout the simulation's run.
-The intervals at which
-this information is changed and displayed is determined by the *summary_output_rate* discussed below.
+If *true*, the length of simulated time (in simulated minutes), the number of agents, follows, tweets, retweets, and unfollows that have occurred, the cumulative rate function **R**, and the real time that has elapsed in seconds during a network simulation will be displayed on the screen throughout the simulation's run.
+This information is updated at a rate determined by the *summary_output_rate* discussed below.

 #### Summary Output Rate